codelex-io/pro-docker/lesson_01/homework.md

 ### Bonus Assigment

-Adding additional functionality to your Dockerfile from Base Assignment
+*Adding additional functionality to your Dockerfile from Base Assignment*

  - Add a CMD argument that can be passed to your script.
 It can be something like "version", "greeting" or anything else.
 There are two example references for [PHP](https://www.igorkromin.net/index.php/2017/12/07/how-to-pass-parameters-to-your-php-script-via-the-command-line/) and [Node.js](https://nodejs.org/en/knowledge/command-line/how-to-parse-command-line-arguments/) on how to pass arguments to scripts.

-Create additional Dockerfile
+*Create additional Dockerfile (Healthcheck)*

 - Create a new Dockerfile.
 For separation, it can be named differently from the Dockerfile created for Base Assignment
+- Choose an image of your own choice from [DockerHub](https://hub.docker.com/search?type=image).
+It can be PHP, Node.js, Mysql or any other image.
+It is advised to use Official images.
+Use it as Base Image of your Dockerfile.
 - Add functionality with ENTRYPOINT, CMD or scripts so that the container runs indefinetly.
 - COPY your script inside the Dockerfile (Can be the same as in the Base Assignment)
 - Add HEALTHCHECK to Dockerfile that would check the status of the running container every 5 seconds